colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 You may have noticed that all of this is for a single datapoint $$\boldsymbol{x}$$, we wouldn't do this in practice.
 It is much more preferable to have everything computed for a batch of inputs $$\boldsymbol{X}$$, this allows us to update the parameters much more efficiently.
 I highly recommend you redo all of the computations of the partial derivatives in matrix form.

 I've also purposefully skipped over a lot of the details.
-I wanted this block of the post to serve as a reference for your own solutions rather than a complete guide.
+I wanted this block of the post to serve as a reference for your own solutions rather than a complete step-by-step guide.
 Here are some useful notes that can come in handy if you want to do everything from scratch:

 - [Vector, Matrix, and Tensor Derivatives - Erik Learned-Miller](http://cs231n.stanford.edu/vecDerivs.pdf)
 - [Computing Neural Network Gradients - Kevin Clark](https://web.stanford.edu/class/cs224n/readings/gradient-notes.pdf)

-## Analysis
+## Results
 Phew! now that's over with.
 Let's see what the results after running gradient descent (1000 iterations with a learning rate of 0.01).
 Do you remember how we started?
 We said that if only we had a transformation function that could make the dataset linearly separable then learning would be easy.
 Well $$\phi(\boldsymbol{x}) = \sigma(\boldsymbol{Wx} + \boldsymbol{b})$$ will actually be that transformation that makes the dataset linearly separable.
 This is what the data looks like after applying that learned function:

 ![](../images/projection.png)